The agri-food chain is one of the world's largest industries. It involves the delivery of products from farms to worldwide markets.

 Pearson BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Level 3 Extended DiplomaPearson BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Level 3 Extended Diploma

 D3,D3,M2-D3,M2,M2 in Principal Subjects.
 GCSE Mathematics (minimum grade B or 6) required if not taken as a Principal Subject.

 Extended Project QualificationExtended Project Qualification

 We welcome applications from students offering an Extended Project and value the skills of research and independent learning that it is designed to develop.
 If you offer an Extended Project, it will be taken into account as part of your application profile, but we will not usually include it in offer conditions for this degree programme.

 PARTNERS - A LevelsPARTNERS - A Levels

 BBB-BBC including General Studies.
-GCSE Mathematics (minimum grade B) required if not taken at A or AS level.
+GCSE Mathematics (minimum grade B or 6) required if not taken at A or AS level.

 The PARTNERS Programme is Newcastle University’s supported entry route for students from schools and colleges in England.
 Find out more about the PARTNERS Programme.